• Skip to main content

 Cost of growing plants indoors under LED

-In order to figure out the cost, you need one more piece of information: your electricity rate.
+In order to figure out the cost of running a grow light, you need one more piece of information: your electricity rate.

 You can find this on your power bill.
 If you don’t have one or can’t be bothered to look for it, you can also enter your zip code on this site: https://www.chooseenergy.com/electricity-rates-by-state/.